Tell us the truth about your infertility treatment experience!

 PGT-A (Pre-implantation genetic testing for aneuploidy) is a test that is used to identify abnormalities in the number of chromosomes in embryos.
 It was previously known as Preimplantation Genetic Screening (PGS) and is a test that is gaining in popularity with patients across the world.
 The use of PGT-A is debated to this day despite being available for three decades.

-Its supporters claim it,
+Its supporters claim,

-It is cost effective as it reduces those costs caused by multiple pregnancies, failed cycles and miscarriage
+It is cost effective as it reduces those costs caused by multiple pregnancies, failed cycles and miscarriage.

-It is an accurate test which doesn’t harm the viability of embryos
+It is an accurate test which doesn’t harm the viability of embryos.

 Its detractors claim,

-There is little evidence to demonstrate that it improves pregnancy and live birth rates for all patients
+“There is little evidence to demonstrate that it improves pregnancy and live birth rates for all patients.
+This article considers the availability of the test; why patients choose and its cost.”

-PGT-A (PGS) general costs
+PGT-A (PGS) General Costs

 Average costs for PGT-A will vary obviously between countries and can range from €1,500 to €3,000 in Europe to $3,500 in the United States.
 The use of PGT-A potentially could increase the overall cost of an IVF treatment by as much as 30 to 50% depending on the country in which the test is taken.
 This substantial cost much be factored in when you are considering your choice of clinic, country or treatment.